ITR Summer Fellowship Program

 Types of Research Awards: Collaborative research proposals may involve the use of secondary data or a new research proposal.
 Projects will not be awarded that are solely literature reviews.

-Fellowship Award: Students will receive a $4,000 summer stipend with an expectation to commit 20-25 hours/week (June-August 2019) to a research project under the direction of an ITR faculty.
+Fellowship Award: Students will receive a $4,000 summer stipend with an expectation to commit 20-25 hours/week to a research project under the direction of an ITR faculty.
 It is expected that students will work toward a finished project, such as a conference proposal, article, or grant application.
-Students must attend ITR colloquia meetings during the 2019-2020 academic year, as well as give a project presentation at an ITR colloquia if asked.
+Students must attend ITR colloquia meetings during the following academic year, as well as give a project presentation at an ITR colloquia if asked.
 This is a one-time award.
 Students who have previously received ITR fellowships are not eligible to apply.